mathiasvr/danish-ssn/README.md

 ### .validForDate(date)
 - Generates a list of all valid* cpr numbers for a given date.

-## *note
-CPR Numbers with invalid check digits has been issued since 2007!
+> *Note that since 2007, CPR numbers with invalid check digits has been issued for birthdays on January 1.

 ## license